-The shareholders of the Company did not resolve to distribute any bonus shares from the general reserve during the year (2015: 5 bonus shares for each 100 shares held totalling to 5,250,000 bonus shares with a nominal value of BD 525,000 pertaining to 2014).
+The shareholders of the Company did not resolve to distribute any bonus shares from the general reserve during the year (2016: same).

-The Board of Directors has not proposed bonus shares from the general reserve for the year 2016 (2015; same).
+The Board of Directors has not proposed bonus shares from the general reserve for the year 2017 (2016: same).